aeon0/botty/README.md

  [general]                      | Descriptions
 --------------------------------|---------------------------------------------
-monitor | Select on which monitor D2R is running in case multiple are available min_game_length_s | Games must have at least this length, will wait in hero selection for if game is too quick (to avoid server connection issues) exit_key | Pressing this key (anywhere), will force botty to shut down resume_key | After starting the exe botty will wait for this keypress to atually start botting away
+monitor | Select on which monitor D2R is running in case multiple are available res | Resolution settings.
+Placeholder for upcoming feature, currently only 1920_1080 is supported! min_game_length_s | Games must have at least this length, will wait in hero selection for if game is too quick (to avoid server connection issues) exit_key | Pressing this key (anywhere), will force botty to shut down resume_key | After starting the exe botty will wait for this keypress to atually start botting away